HJR41/VisualBasic/README.md

 ### Conclusion

-These projects represent some of the work that I completed while trying to stream-line processes at BDS Global.
+These projects represent some of the work that I completed while trying to streamline processes at BDS Global.
 I collaborated with Senior Management, experienced Developers & multiple internal teams to take ideas from concept stages all the way through to internal launches.

 If you would like to view some of my other projects that I worked on at BDS Global, please don't hesitate to ask: